Code-Institute-Submissions/wilko90-UCFD-Milestone-Daftpunk-Discography/README.md

 Below you can find the following user stories that were brainstomred as part of the planning process.

-* As a visiting user I want to browse the duo's music discography so that I can listen to there past and current releases</span>
+* `As a visiting user I want to browse the duo's music discography so that I can listen to there past and current releases`

-* As a visiting user I want to learn more about past releases and know where I can purchase there music</span>
+* `As a visiting user I want to learn more about past releases and know where I can purchase there music`

-* As a visiting user I want to understand more about the music artists history</span>
+* `As a visiting user I want to understand more about the music artists history`

-* As a visiting user I want to be directed easily to the duos social media where I can contact them for any potential bookings</span>
+* `As a visiting user I want to be directed easily to the duos social media where I can contact them for any potential bookings`

-* As a visiting user I want to be able to register my email so that I can keep up to date with any news or future releases</span>
+* `As a visiting user I want to be able to register my email so that I can keep up to date with any news or future releases`

 # Scope

 ## Website Requirements

-#### <ins>User Needs</ins>
+#### User Needs

 * Website is simple,user friendly, minimalistic design
 * Branding is bold, stands out, eye catching
 * Content to be navigable

-#### <ins>Engagment</ins>
+#### Engagment

 * Call to action points clear and noticable
 * Engagement with a simplistic form
 * All pages keeps engagement clear and easy to locate over existing features.

-#### <ins>Translates / Purpose</ins>
+#### Translates / Purpose

 * Main description of artists discography on home page
 * Make further details of artists discography on alternate pages